AKC CGC title and CGCA test

 “Is My Dog a Therapy Dog?”
 Let’s find out!

-Becky Bishop, Executive Director of Reading with Rover and lead dog trainer for Puppy Manners will explain and demonstrate the Reading With Rover D.R.E.A.M.
+Heather Rush, a staff member of Puppy Manners, will explain and demonstrate the Reading With Rover D.R.E.A.M.
 Dog Therapy test.
 (Dogs for Reading Education and More) The Reading with Rover therapy dog program has been chosen many times over as Seattle’s Favorite therapy dog program.
 All things pet therapy will be discussed such as the difference between a therapy dog and a service dog.
 Also the protocol for Reading with Rover and the needs for good community service dogs.

 For over a decade Becky Bishop, owner of Puppy Manners and executive Director for Reading with Rover has been leading the way for the family dog and breaking new ground in the world of pet therapy.
 Becky and her D.R.E.A.M. teams have been featured on CNN, Animal Planet, King5 Evening Magazine, and Reading with Rover has been a featured story on many news media stations.
 Most recently Reading with Rover was a featured article in Ladies Home Journal.
 The story is about a rescued St. Bernard Hank that was adopted and is now a valuable team member for Reading with Rover working with autistic children.
 According to Bishop “These dogs create a safe environment for children who often live in an unsafe world.
 It gives them a sense of normal and the dogs keep them calm.”
 Discover what you will need to know so you and your dog can journey onto be a volunteer team in the world of pet therapy.
 Warning: Becky’s passion for the RWR program is contagious, be prepared to want to take this journey with your dog once you realize you have been living with a therapy dog all along!

-Becky’s company Puppy Manners has won many awards for “Best Dog Training” and most recently received “Best of 425” my 425 Magazine and was named “Best” by Seattle Magazine as well.
+Becky’s company Puppy Manners has won many awards for “Best Dog Training” and most recently received “Best of 425” by 425 Magazine and was named “Best” by Seattle Magazine as well.